ObjectsCountries/Dotfiles/README.md

 ### Desktop

 * Breeze Dark theme for everything except icons
+* Papirus for icons, same as above
 * Dynamic Wallpaper: `plasma5-wallpapers-dynamic`
   * Use [Lakeside](wallpaper.avif)
 * Analog Clock in top left
 * Weather in bottom left
 * Digital Clock to the right of Analog Clock
-  * 12-Hour for time, M/d/yyyy for date
+  * 12-Hour for time, M/d/yyyy for date, transparent background
 * Media player in bottom right
 * Battery above media player (align to right)